-\Corresponding Author
+\Corresponding Author Designation

-DOI: https://doi.org/10.30880/jscdm.2023.04.01.001 Received 04 January 2023; Accepted 02 April 2023; Available online 25 May 2023
+DOI: https://doi.org/10.30880/aitcs.2023.04.01.018 Received 30 October 2022; Accepted 26 September 2022; Available online 30 June 2023

-Abstract: In this era of big data explosion, humans widely use the movie recommendation system as an information tool.
-There are two common issues found in the machine learning movie recommendation system that is still undeniable: first, cold start, and second, data sparsity.
-To minimize the problems, a research study is conducted to find a decision-making algorithm to solve the complex start problem in a movie recommendation system with precise parameters.
-It involves the implementation of the proposed demographics filtering technique with the k-means clustering method.
-The research findings present the effects of demographic filtering for movie recommendations.
-Demographic filtering can group users into clusters based on gender, age group, and occupation.
-The clusters distribution representative group based on the top 100 results of the experiment.
-The user with the least distance to the cluster center is chosen as the usual group in that cluster.
-Three clusters were experimented: Cluster 0, Cluster 1, and Cluster 2.
-Cluster 0 has a representative group of male, college, or graduate students aged 25 to 34.
-Cluster 1 has a representative group of females, executive or managerial, aged 25 to 34.
-Cluster 2 has a representative group of males, sales or marketing aged 35 to 44.
-It is shown that user from different collection has various preferred movie genre.
-The preferred movie genre in Cluster 0 is action, adventure, comedy, drama, and war.
-Cluster 1 has preferred comedy, crime, drama, horror, romance, and sci-fi movie genres.
-Cluster 2 has chosen action, comedy, drama, filmnoir, mystery, and thriller movie genres.
-This research has contributed to the demographic filtering studies as an alternative solution for future technical development work.
+Abstract: In this era of big data explosion, movie recommendation system is widely used as an information tool by human.
+There are two common issues found in the machine learning movie recommendation system still undeniable: first, cold start, and second, data sparsity.
+To minimize the issues, a research study is conducted with objective to analyze, study, and test a decision-making algorithm that can solve cold start problem in a movie recommendation system with precise parameter.
+It involves the implementation of the proposed demographics filtering technique with k-means clustering method using tools like MATLAB, Microsoft Excel, and Microsoft Azure Machine Learning Studio.
+The research findings shall present the effects of the proposed demographic filtering for movie recommendations.
+Demographic filtering can group users into clusters based on parameter like gender, age group, and occupation.
+This research paper shall contribute demographic filtering studies as an alternative solution for the future work of technical development.

-Keywords: Machine learning, recommendation system, demographic filtering, K-means clustering
+Keywords: Machine Learning, Recommendation System, Demographic Filtering, K-Means Clustering